animator/learn-python/README.md

 **High-level**

-Python is a **high-level programming language** which can be used to write a program in natural language (english) making it readable, writable, shareable and manageable.
+Python is a **high-level programming language** that can be used to write a program in a natural language (English) making it readable, writable, shareable, and manageable.

-While developing a Python program one is not required to handle the various components of computer architecture like registers, memory addresses and call stacks which have to be handled if an assembly language or a low-level language is used for development.
+While developing a Python program one is not required to handle the various components of computer architecture like registers, memory addresses, and call stacks which have to be handled if an assembly language or a low-level language is used for development.

-Python includes high-level language features like variables, data structures (lists, dictionaries, etc.), objects, expressions, modules, classes, functions, loops, threads, file handling, string handling, error handling and other computer science abstraction concepts.
+Python includes high-level language features like variables, data structures (lists, dictionaries, etc.), objects, expressions, modules, classes, functions, loops, threads, file handling, string handling, error handling, and other computer science abstraction concepts.

 **Interpreted**